Skip to content

 Mō TorohiaAbout Torohia

 Torohia is Aotearoa New Zealand’s annual national Medical Training Survey led by Te Kaunihera Rata o Aotearoa | Medical Council of New Zealand.
-It gives doctors in training an opportunity to provide feedback about their training experiences.
+It gives doctors an opportunity to provide feedback about their training experiences.

-Responses are anonymous and confidential, and findings will be published ensuring that doctors in training cannot be identified by the data presented.
+Responses are anonymous and confidential, and findings will be published ensuring that doctors cannot be identified by the data presented.
 Over time, survey results will provide a national picture of training experiences by region, specialty and training site, and highlight areas where improvements have been made based on earlier findings.

 Survey results will be published each year, and will be used to: